salohcin98/FranckenatorProductions/README.md

 # Tic-Tac-Toe Kernel Conversion for Raspberry Pi 3

 This GitHub repository is dedicated to the creation of a Tic-Tac-Toe kernel specifically for the Raspberry Pi 3 ARM architecture.
+Specifically using the existing kernel structure from rsta2/circle.

 ## Table of Contents
 - [Introduction](#introduction)